Documentation

 CREATE SUNDECK FLOW

-Creates a or replaces a Flow.
+Creates or replaces a Sundeck Flow.
 Flows are unique endpoints that can be used to reference your Snowflake accounts.
 A flow contains zero or more hooks, which are executed in the order that they are declared.
 When a flow is created, it is assigned a unique hostname.
 This hostname is used to address the flow until the flow is dropped.
 To understand more about flows, read the flows overview

 See also: